You are currently viewing What You Can Wear in Alaska in January (lookbook)

 style book author in winter outfit with fur skirt, sweater, colorful accessories

-Outfit details: Rebecca Collins belt and necklace, Hermes collier de chien bangle, cocktail ring, barrette, Eddie Bauer Fair Isles sweater, Prada skirt, upcycled boots and DIY ear studs
+Rebecca Collins belt and necklace, Hermes collier de chien bangle, cocktail ring, barrette, Eddie Bauer Fair Isles sweater, Prada skirt, upcycled boots and DIY ear studs.

 Outfit Ideas for -30F (-34.4o) in Dry Weather

 The dryness of winter and the electrostatics are a real problem for every fashionista.
 Well, who likes skirts or dresses clinched to the legs?
-Even worse, these little sparks with their ugly noise when you pull off your coat or clothes, even hurt.
-Have you ever wondered why clothes release sparks ?
+Even worse, these clothes release sparks with an ugly noise when you pull off your coat or clothes.

 Fairbanks stylist in winter meeting outfit with hounds tooth skirt, royal blue sweater, short leather vest, jewelry